Pupil Premium Strategy Statement

 The accounting of this additional funding is divided into targeted and disaggregated spending.
 Targeted spending is a personalised approach used to fund specific resources or strategies to allow or promote engagement, learning, and well-being of individual pupils.
 Disaggregated spending is where the cost of a resource provided for pupil premium and non-pupil premium children is split between the two categories on a pro rata basis.
 Members of staff can also apply for pupil premium money to support pupils in their subjects, and through the application, must identify who will benefit from the money and how the impact will be measured.

-We anticipate around 60% of our pupils to be eligible for pupil premium which is significantly higher than the national figure.
+In our first year, 68% of pupils were eligible for pupil premium which is significantly higher than the national figure, and in the top 1% of the country.
 Saracens High School recognises that each individual pupil has different needs, concerns and aspirations and we aim to ensure the best outcomes for everyone, irrelevant of their background and disadvantages.
 For some pupils, this may be supporting their progress in reading, while for others it may be providing support for equipment or uniform, or covering the cost of educational visits.

 We have a strong belief that quality first teaching is the priority to support pupils to improve their skills.
 Emphasis is placed on improving and investing in teaching and learning to ensure pupils get taught by a quality teacher rather than be withdrawn for intervention/ catch up.
 Our aim is to ensure that provision is in place to help all pupils to achieve their potential by further increasing the focus on the progress and attainment of pupil premium children.